-The Company expects to realize full delivery on European, United States and New Zealand hop contracts on the hop crop harvested in 2016.
-The Company attempts to maintain a one to two-year supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply.
+The Company expects to realize full delivery on European, United States and New Zealand hop contracts on the hop crop harvested in 2017.
+The Company attempts to maintain a one to two-year supply of essential hop varieties on-hand in order to limit the risk of an unexpected reduction in supply and procures hops needed for new beers based on its best estimate of likely short-term demand.
+The Company classifies hops inventory in excess of two years of forecasted usage in other long term assets.

 The Company believes it has adequate inventory and commitments for all hop varieties.
-This belief is based on expected growth and beer style mix, all of which could ultimately be significantly different from what is currently planned.
+This belief is based on expected volume and beer style mix, both of which could ultimately be significantly different from what is currently planned.
 Variations to plan could result in hops shortages for specific beers or an excess of certain hops varieties.